MicrosoftDocs/learn/learn-pr/student-evangelism/build-ml-model-with-azure-stream-analytics/includes/2-azure-storage.md

    This file defines 10 virtual cameras to upload photos to Blob Storage.
 Each camera instance contains a device ID and latitude and longitude that specify the camera's location.

-   The latitudes and longitudes correspond to points on the coast of Northern Canada's [Cornwallis Island](https://en.wikipedia.org/wiki/Cornwallis_Island_(Nunavut)?azure-portal=true).
+   The latitude and longitude values correspond to points on the coast of Northern Canada's [Cornwallis Island](https://en.wikipedia.org/wiki/Cornwallis_Island_(Nunavut)?azure-portal=true).
 The island is one of the best sites in Canada to spot polar bears.
 Cornwallis Island is next to [Bathurst Island](https://en.wikipedia.org/wiki/Bathurst_Island_(Nunavut)?azure-portal=true), which is home to the Polar Bear Pass National Wildlife Area.

 1. In the project directory, create a file named *run.js*.
 Paste the following code in the file: